olivierfriard/boris_docs/index.rst

 You can check if the data from file can be correctly plotted by using the **Show plot** button.
 If the data are compatible you will see a plot otherwise you will obtain a message with an explanation.

+For now only 2 values can be plotted synchronously with your media file.
+The values can come from the same file or from two different files.